i05nagai/memorandum/language/english_speaking.md

     * We had a three-hour layover in San Francisco and had to change planes on the way to Hawaii.
     * We had a four-hour layover in Chicago.
 * lay
+    * lay out sth
+        * arrange
+            * to arrange in a pattern or design; to plan sth by showing how its parts fit together
+        * spend
+            * to spend money, esp. if it seems like a large amount
+            * The designer laid out the book with pictures on every page.
     * lay it down straight
     * lay a finger
     * lay off